daniel-soli/LoopStats/README.md

 # LoopStats
 Loopstats is a way for getting statistics on the [Loopring Protocol](https://www.loopring.io).
 I use [Juan Mardefagos graph](https://api.thegraph.com/subgraphs/name/juanmardefago/loopring36/graphql) to fetch statistics every 15 minutes and also every day at 00:30.
-This can be used as you want, but since this is a personal account, please use it accordingly.
+This can be used as you want, but since this is a personal account, please don't go nuts calling the API.

 ## What data can you get
 * blockCount